Terminal

 In Termux, run:

-What this does: This starts the terminal server on port 4820.
-SrcNexus Code Editor will connect to this server to execute commands.
+What this does: This starts the terminal server.
+SrcNexus Code Editor will connect to it to execute commands.

 Keep Termux running in the background while you work in SrcNexus Code Editor.
 If you close Termux or the server stops, the terminal feature in SrcNexus Code Editor will stop working.

-You'll need to run this command every time you restart Termux or your device.
+You'll need to run term every time you restart Termux or your device.

-Part 5: Enabling Terminal in SrcNexus Code Editor
+Part 5: Connecting SrcNexus Code Editor to the Server

-Now that the server is running, let's enable the terminal feature in SrcNexus Code Editor.
+Now that the server is running, let's connect SrcNexus Code Editor to it.

 Using Terminal in SrcNexus Code Editor